leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 and see how it influences the number of sample-pairs comparisons and the total number of samples which can be taken into account in the following APSS-based analyses.
 The numbers of sub-sampled regions available for selection are: 40, 60, 80, 100, 125, 150, 175, 200, 250, 300, 350, 400.
 In case the number of compared pairs, when selecting 40 regions, is lower than 100, the option 'All regions' is also available for selection.
+Setting the desired subsampling number is done using the slider widget.
 That means that all the compared pairs from all the available regions are included in the downstream analyses.

 By clicking the 'Display plots using the selected number of regions' button, the following downstream analyses are being calculated and displayed.